Some say there is never a dull moment in the Arab Republic of Egypt.

 The currency is the Egyptian Pound and the country code is 20.

-Cairo is Egypt's capital with 22 million inhabitants (2014) of the 88 million Egyptians (January 2015).
-This makes Egypt Africa's second most populous country (after Nigeria) and the largest Arab state.
-About 95% of Egyptians live in the Nile Valley, on less than 5% of Egypt's territory and thus is one of the world's densely populated area's.
+Cairo is Egypt's capital with 22 million inhabitants of the 106.2 million Egyptians (05/2022) of which 60% is under 30 years old.
+This makes Egypt Africa's third most populous country (after Nigeria and Ethiopia) and the largest Arab state.
+About 95% of Egyptians live in the Nile Valley, on less than 5% of Egypt's territory and thus this is one of the world's densely populated area's.

 The Egyptian flag is similar to the flags of Syria, Iraq and Yemen with three bands of red, white and black from the Arab Liberation flag with the golden eagle of Saladin on the white band.
 Black represents oppression, red represents the bloody struggle against oppression and white is symbolic of a bright future.